Ski Transfers - Get A Quote

-Tinges resort has been undergoing a huge investment in architecture in recent years, a step away from the harsher, apartment block designs with movement toward the alpine chalet style being heavily favoured; that being said, its accommodation options are vast and cater to most budgets, big and small.
+The ski resort of Tinges has been undergoing a huge investment in architecture in recent years, a step away from the harsher, apartment block designs with movement toward the alpine chalet style being heavily favored; that being said, its accommodation options are vast and cater to most budgets, big and small.

 Tignes recent Sports Complex development is increasingly attracting summer visitors as well as serving as a great retreat for skiers and winter holidaymakers.
 The centre offers climbing walls, volleyball, gyms, various athletics training equipment, trampolines, tennis and badminton to name just a few!
 There is also an Aquatic centre offering slides and fun areas for children, as well as relaxing pools and Jacuzzi’s for those recovering after a long day skiing.

-The restaurants and bars in Tignes may not be quite as high brow as neighbouring Val D’Isère but fine dinning is now available in some of the 5* hotels, as well as traditional Savoyard menus on offer throughout the villages.
-Tignes is a great all round ski resort, serving all types of skier and boarder and with glacier height and snow sure skiing they also claim one of the longest seasons in the Alps.
+The restaurants and bars in Tignes may not be quite as high brow as neighboring Val D’Isère but fine dining is now available in some of the 5* hotels, as well as traditional Savoyard menus on offer throughout the villages.
+Tignes is a great all-round ski resort, serving all types of skier and boarder and with glacier height and snow sure skiing they also claim one of the longest seasons in the Alps.